build-on-aws/content/tutorials/ec2-mac/01-start-an-ec2-mac-instance/index.md

 - Our EC2 Mac instances are protected from unwanted network access by [VPC Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).
 It means we can control what incoming connection is authorised, on which ports and from what IP addresses.

-- Talking about networking, we can access other AWS services from macOS, using the same VPC routing mechanisms defined at network-level ([NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), [PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html), [Site-to-Site VPN](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html), [Direct Connect](https://aws.amazon.com/directconnect/getting-started), etc.)
+- Speaking of networking, we can access other AWS services from macOS, using the same VPC routing mechanisms defined at network-level ([NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), [PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html), [Site-to-Site VPN](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html), [Direct Connect](https://aws.amazon.com/directconnect/getting-started), etc.)

 - We can script (and therefore automate) the provisioning, de-provisioning of dedicated hosts, and the start and stop of instances.
 This opens the door to all sorts of automations you can implement to support your build and test pipelines.